Tracking

 User Testing and Feedback

-• Success Rate: 87% of participants successfully completed all tasks, with positive feedback regarding the app’s clean design.
+• High Simulated Task Completion : 87% of participants successfully completed all tasks, with positive feedback regarding the app’s clean design.

 • Key Findings:

-• Progress Tracker: 80% were satisfied with progress tracking, but additional clarification on what each data point meant was requested.
+• Progress Tracker: Users were generally satisfied with progress tracking, but additional clarification on what each data point meant was requested.

 Final Prototype